13 Of The Best Easy Pop Songs To Learn On Piano

 1. Yesterday – The Beatles

 Let's start with a classic: "Yesterday" by The Beatles.
-This iconic song, written by Paul McCartney, is a must-learn for any piano player.
+This song was written by Paul McCartney, is a must-learn for any piano player.
 The melody is simple yet beautiful, making it an excellent choice for beginners.
 The song is played in the key of G and features arpeggio patterns, where each chord is played one note at a time.
 Take your time to practice and master this tune.

 2. Dancing Queen – ABBA